Foyezz/Handwritten_digit_recognition/README.md

 # Handwritten_digit_recognition

-## Serving a Tensorflow Model Through a website.
+## Serving a Tensorflow Model Through a Website.

 This project is a part of Data science course by Philipp Muellauer.